 All the instructions belonging to a given type are presented in individual tables.

-three bytes in relation with the addressing mode.
+Load & Store.
+These instructions use one, two or three bytes in relation with the addressing mode.
 One operand is the Accumulator for LOAD and the other operand is obtained from data memory using one of the addressing modes.